deajan/pmOCR/README.md

 In batch mode, it's used as commandline tool for processing multiple files at once, being able to output one or more formats.

 In service mode, it will monitor directories and launch OCR conversions as soon as new files get into the directories.
+Since v1.8.0, it can also monitor NFS / SMB mountpoints with new integrated inotifywait emulation poller.

 pmOCR has the following options:
 - Include current date into the output filename
 - Ignore already OCRed PDF files based on font detection and / or file suffix
-- Delete or rename input file after successful conversion
+- Delete or move input file after successful conversion

 ## Install it